-Dietsje Jolles is an Assistant Professor at the programme group of Educational Science.
-After receiving her Ph.D. from Leiden University in 2011, she has spent 2,5 years as a post-doctoral fellow at Stanford University.
-In her research Dietsje takes a developmental cognitive neuroscience approach to better understand learning and skill acquisition in children.
+Dietsje Jolles is Assistant Professor at the programme group of Educational Sciences and a 2019-2021 Jacobs Foundation Research Fellow.
+In her research Dietsje takes a developmental cognitive neuroscience approach to better understand learning and skill acquisition across development.
 Her doctoral research focused on the development and acquisition of foundational cognitive abilities like working memory, in relation to changes in the underlying brain mechanisms.
-During her postdoctoral work - for which she received a Rubicon fellowship - she examined the cognitive and neural mechanisms that contribute to math learning in childhood.
+During her postdoctoral work at Stanford - for which she received a Rubicon fellowship - she examined the cognitive and neural mechanisms that contribute to math learning in childhood.
 Currently, she is a visiting research associate at the Department of Psychology of the University of California in Los Angeles (UCLA), where she studies individual differences in academic achievement in relation to the efficiency of underlying functional brain circuits.

 Rubicon Fellowship, Netherlands Organization for Scientific Research (NWO) (2012)